soacy/Discord-Python-Bot/README.md

 </div>

   <p align="center">
-    Discord.py was used to make this bot.\n https://discordpy.readthedocs.io/en/stable/#
+    Discord.py was used to make this bot. https://discordpy.readthedocs.io/en/stable/#
     <br />
   </p>